social-media-ethics-automation/book/docs/_sources/ch04_data/02_data_simplification.md

 > ([tweet link](https://twitter.com/paraga/status/1526237581419040768))

 ### What changes with these measures?
 While we don't have direct access to all the data ourselves, we can imagine that different definitions would lead to different results.
-And there isn't a "best" or "unbiased" definition we should be using, all definitions are simplifications that will help with some tasks and hurt with others.
+And there isn't a "best" or "unbiased" definition we should be using, since all definitions are simplifications that will help with some tasks and hurt with others.

 We have to be aware that we are always making these simplifications, try to be clear about what simplifications we are making, and think through the ethical implications of the simplifications we are making.